 Invest in a sewing kit so you can fix your own clothes.
 It is not as hard as it sounds either and the internet is full of DIY tutorials to make your clothes look good as new.

 Having a sewing kit also means that you can alter your clothes to suit you.
-Upcycling is very cool right now and take advantage of this trend!
+Upcycling is growing in popularity so take advantage of this trend!
 Add accessories, patches, and badges to your old clothes to give yourself a brand new look.
-You don’t even have to be too creatively minded.
-There is loads of inspiration out there online from youtube videos to blogs all about altering clothes and making them better.

 The Thirty Wears Challenge

-An internet trend amongst the eco warriors of the world is the thirty wears challenge.
-It is a call for us to, when buying an item of clothing, ask ourselves if we would wear it thirty times.
+An internet trend amongst the sustainably-minded of the world is the thirty wears challenge.
+It is a call when buying an item of clothing, for us to ask ourselves if we would wear it thirty times.

 This is part of the slow fashion movement which advocates thoughtful purchase.
 It values hitting the breaks on fast fashion and slowing it down, keeping it simple and keeping it intentional.
-Thinking about the future of what we are buying makes us more in tune with what we actually want and not just what we are told we want.
+Thinking about the future of what we are buying makes us more in tune with what we actually want and not just what we are told we want by influencers who are ultimately often getting paid to deliver a message, not provide their true opinions.

-Time and time again we are reminded that the fashion industry is not sustainable.
-The rate of consumption that the western world demands is destroying the planet, harming the workers, and harming those who wear the products.
+Time and time again we are reminded that the fashion industry as it currently exists is simply not sustainable.
+The rate of consumption that the western world demands in this area is harming the environment, harming workers, and harming those who wear the products.

-However, it is not all doom and gloom and slow fashion is becoming more and more popular, with ethical and sustainable brands making waves in the fashion world.
-We are slowly but surely waking up to the problems that fast fashion cause and we can be a part of this change!
+However, it is not all doom and gloom and slow fashion is growing in popularity and entering the mainstream, with ethical and sustainable brands making waves across the fashion world.
+We are slowly but surely waking up to the problems that fast fashion causes and can be at the forefront of this change!